droideck/Curse-of-Strahd-Reloaded-PF2e-Rus/Акт I - В туманы/Arc C - Into the Valley.md

 >
 > ***Morale.*** In a fight, Danika would swiftly attempt to de-escalate, but would fight to the death to defend her family or her guests.
 >
 > ***Relationships.*** Danika is the mother of Brom and Bray Martikov and the wife of Urwin Martikov.
-In addition to co-owning the Blue Water Inn, Danika is a high-ranking member of the [[Lore of Barovia#Factions#Keepers of the Feather|Keepers of the Feather]].
+In addition to co-owning the Blue Water Inn, Danika is a high-ranking member of the [[Лор Баровии#Factions#Keepers of the Feather|Keepers of the Feather]].
 ### Entering the Inn
 The taproom is as described in <span class="citation">N2c.
 Taproom (p.
 100)</span>.
 However, add the following text to the end of this area's description: